How To Create A High Performing Landing Page Design

 A benchmarking study by Unbounce of landing page conversion rates shows how conversion rates vary significantly according to the industry sector.
 But there are also huge differences within each sector when we break down landing page conversion rates into quartiles.

-Real estate suffers with one of the lowest average landing page conversion rates (7.4%) whilst catering and restaurants have the highest (18.2%).
+Real estate suffers with one of the lowest average landing page conversion rates (7.4%).
+Whilst catering and restaurants have the highest (18.2%).
 However, what is most shocking is the massive difference between the average and the median conversion rate for landing pages.
-The lowest median conversion rate is just 2.4% compared to the highest average conversion rate of 18.2%.
+The lowest median conversion rate is just 2.4% compared to the highest of 18.2%.

 Think about that for a second.
-That’s a difference of around of over 7 times for the highest average converting landing page.
+That’s a difference of over 7 times for the highest average converting landing page.
 That could be the difference between success and failure of a business.
-This study just confirms how important landing page design is because it can make such a huge difference to your conversion rate and your bottom line.
+This study just confirms how important landing page design is.
+It can make such a huge difference to your conversion rate and your bottom line.
 So, what causes some landing page designs to perform so poorly?

 The 8 deadly sins of landing page design: